Rian1010/Charity-Website/README.md

 > - Used a constructor to call the longitude and latitude values of the countries that are displayed

 #### Statistics page
-- The line charts did not work, so I found a way to make them work by using the following code, which was repeated for each given data in both of the data charts to make the information be displayed in the graphs.:
+- The line charts did not work, so I found a way to make them work by using the following code, which was repeated for each given data in both of the data charts to make the information be displayed in the graphs:

 ```javascript
 femaleUnempRateDRC = unemp_rate_female_dim.group().reduceCount(function(d) {